 It is affordable to produce when delivering locally, but then many run into problems as their customer base expands and it is not economically viable to deliver nationally.

 In any new business, cash flow is a prime concern.
 For a food producer, every additional shop listing their product is an exciting achievement, but James warns, “What you’re not thinking about is that nobody is going to pay you for five or six weeks.
 All the money is going out.
 The more shops you take on, the more money that goes out.”
 In a couple of months this can quickly run into thousands of euro, and while your business looks as if it is growing successfully on the outside, inside it is haemorrhaging cash.
 “If you don’t legislate for that and build a buffer in on your cash flow, and be extraordinarily good at chasing payments, it can run you aground actually,” James warns.
 “Very often, that will bite you when you are growing and it all looks good.”

 Paying attention to crucial factors such as market research, cash flow and distribution at the early stages of the business will pay dividends as it begins to grow.
-Local Enterprise Boards, Food Academy, Bord Bia, and Enterprise Ireland all offer superb supports and mentoring for food businesses.
+Local Enterprise Offices, Food Academy, Bord Bia, and Enterprise Ireland all offer superb supports and mentoring for food businesses.
 GS1 Ireland can also help with far more than the bar code that is the essential identifier for your product; speak to them today to see how their consultancy services can benefit your business.Tags: Food Producer, Food Academy, James Burke, Advice